stargate91/batch-file-renamer/README.md

-# Batch Image Renamer
+# Batch File Renamer

-This is a simple Python script to batch rename image files in a folder.
+This is a simple Python script to batch rename files in a folder.

 ## What it does